Activity breakdown

 Overview

-The image below gives an overview of the activity areas and their relative items, and which production 'stages’ they are present in.
+The image below gives an overview of the activity areas and their relative items, along with where they typically feature in the stages of a project (which is how the areas are grouped in Final Footprints):

 Activity details